 If you are an editor or have reviewed 3 or more shows, you are eligible to be featured on this page!
 To register interest in joining our team, please email firstname.lastname@example.org.
 Here are our dedicated reviewers:

-Sam is a law student at Somerville College and joined OON in Trinity 2019; he was appointed editor in Michaelmas 2019.
+Sam is a law student at Somerville College and joined OON in Trinity 2019; he was appointed editor in Michaelmas 2019, and head editor in Trinity 2020.
 Sam once co-directed a production of Shakespeare’s The Tempest, and he particularly enjoys reviewing comedy and tragedy.
 While usually content to observe or manage from behind the scenes, he has occasionally appeared onstage, and at one point performed in front of Sir Ian McKellen to celebrate the actor’s 80th birthday.